 - the relevant State Government Affairs Regional Director;

 - the Vice President for State Government Affairs;

-- the Senior Vice President for Government Affairs; and
+- the Senior Vice President for Government Affairs and Public Policy; and

 - a Senior Assistant General Counsel in the Altria Client Services (ALCS) Law Department.

-Contributions over $25,000 require the written approval of Altria’s General Counsel or his or her designee.
+Contributions over $100,000 require the written approval of Altria’s General Counsel or his or her designee.
 The AltriaPAC and Ste.
-Michelle Wine Estates PAC Board of Directors approve each PAC contribution.
+Michelle Wine Estates PAC Boards of Directors approve each PAC contribution.
 The Directors are employees of the Altria family of companies.